tidy-finance/website/docs/10_introduction.md

 ## 3 AAPL   2000-01-05  0.0146
 ## 4 AAPL   2000-01-06 -0.0865
 ## 5 AAPL   2000-01-07  0.0474
-## # … with 5,591 more rows
+## # … with 5,654 more rows
 ```

-The resulting tibble contains three columns where the last contains the daily returns.
-Note that the first entry naturally contains `NA` because there is no previous price.
+The resulting tibble contains three columns where the last contains the daily returns (`ret`).
+Note that the first entry naturally contains a missing value (`NA`) because there is no previous price.
+Obviously, the use of `lag` would be meaningless if the time series is not ordered by date.
+The command `arrange` provides a neat way to order observations.
 Additionally, the computations require that the time series is ordered by date.
-Otherwise, `lag` would be meaningless.

 For the upcoming examples, we remove missing values as these would require separate treatment when computing, e.g., sample averages.
 In general, however, make sure you understand why `NA` values occur and carefully examine if you can simply get rid of these observations.